-Restless legs syndrome (RLS), also known as Willis–Ekboms disease, is a common sleep disorder that affects around 5% of the general population and as many as 10% of people over 65 years old.
-There is also a link to pregnancy: about 1 in 5 pregnant women will experience symptoms.
-Here are eight key things you should know if you suspect that you or someone you know may have RLS.
+Restless legs syndrome (RLS), also known as Willis–Ekbom disease, is a common sleep disorder that affects around 5% of the general population and as many as 10% of people over 65 years old.
+Here are 8 key things you should know if you suspect that you or someone you know may have RLS.

 What it feels like to have RLS varies greatly – from a slight sense of discomfort to feelings of pain that give you an urge or a need to move your body, most often your legs.
 Episodes also vary in frequency.
 In severe cases of RLS, symptoms occur more than twice a week and seriously disrupt both your sleep and daily life, causing restless days and often sleepless nights.

-The term restless legs syndrome is somewhat misleading because RLS doesn’t only affect your legs.
-This is a key reason there is an ongoing effort to change the name of the condition from restless legs syndrome to Willis–Ekboms disease, named after two early scientists who studied the condition.
+The term is somewhat misleading because RLS doesn’t only affect your legs.
+This is a key reason for the ongoing effort to change the name of the condition from restless legs syndrome to Willis–Ekbom disease, named after two early scientists who studied the condition.
 As well as feeling discomfort in the legs (but rarely in the feet), some patients experience the same type of discomfort in their arms and chest.